-Rolls Down Like Water: U.S. Civil Rights Movement
+Rolls Down Like Water: United States Civil Rights Movement

-The U.S. Civil Rights Movement gallery presents the brave fight for equality in the U.S. Civil Rights Movement of the 1950s and 1960s.
-Visitors will be immersed in a visceral experience of sights, sounds, and interactive displays depicting the courageous struggles of individuals working to transform the United States from Jim Crow laws to equal rights for all.
-The exhibit concludes with a tribute to Dr. King and all martyrs who lost their lives to make the United States a stronger nation.
+The US Civil Rights Movement gallery presents the brave fight for equality in the civil rights movement of the 1950s and 1960s.
+Visitors will be immersed in the sights, sounds, and interactive displays depicting the courageous struggles of individuals working to transform the United States from Jim Crow laws to equal rights for all.
+The exhibit concludes with a tribute to Dr. King and numerous martyrs who lost their lives to strengthen the nation towards justice.
 Rolls Down Like Water is curated by Tony Award–winning theatrical playwright and film director George C. Wolfe.

 This exhibit explores life in the 1950s in the Urban South through interactive displays featuring Jim Crow laws and the people in power who vocally and violently enforced segregation.
 Despite this adversity, African-American Institutions thrived in Atlanta with a a dynamic community network of churches, colleges, schools, fraternal orders, social clubs, and a range of commercial ventures.